 There’s a right way to do Bondi and there’s a wrong way.

 Bondi is not just a scenic view or another landmark to cross off the list.
-The enjoyable thing about visiting Bondi is about slowing down, relaxing into the beachside atmosphere, going for a swim and a walk along the coast, having a coffee or a meal.
+The enjoyable thing about visiting Bondi is about slowing down, relaxing in the beachside atmosphere, going for a swim and a walk along the coast, and having a coffee or a meal.

 I would recommend at least a few hours to make the most of all the things to do in Bondi.
 While you don’t need to plan everything in advance, here are some of my tips for making the most of your visit.